-I travel a lot on business, and it’s not always easy to find food to keep my energy up while I’m on the road.
-I used to rely on Lara Bars, but they have so much sugar that they’re not my favorite choice it they are all I get to eat on a cross-country flight.
-For the last two years, I switched to 90% dark chocolate bars instead.
+I travel a lot on business, and it’s not always easy to find food to keep my energy levels high.
+I used to rely on Lara Bars, but they have too much sugar.
+For the past two years, I replaced them with 90 percent dark chocolate bars.
 What a huge difference!
-The healthy fat content keeps me satisfied and fuels my brain, chocolate is full of polyphenols and antioxidants, and the mild caffeine and theobromine are performance enhancers.
-Plus, it’s amazing how nice flight attendants can be when you share a piece of dark chocolate with them…
+The healthy fat content keeps me satisfied and fuels my brain.
+Chocolate is full of polyphenols and antioxidants that fight free radicals.
+It also has a mild amount of caffeine and theobromine that enhance my performance.

-But new research from the UK shows that LOTS of chocolate is healthy.
+New research from the UK shows that indulging in large quantities of chocolate is healthy.

 No, you’re neither dreaming nor are you reading The Onion.
-The study just came out in August 2010, and found that people who ate 45 grams of QUALITY chocolate every single day for eight weeks had improved cholesterol levels without a single bad side effect.
-That’s about half of a large bar of chocolate.
+The study came out in August 2010, and found that people who ate 45 grams of QUALITY chocolate (about have of a large bar) every single day for eight weeks had improved cholesterol levels without any negative consequences.
 The research showed that 85% dark chocolate high in polyphenols (not milk chocolate) raised healthy HDL cholesterol levels without affecting insulin resistance, inflammation, or weight gain.

-Chocolate is great stuff and makes us all feel good, and after reading this study, there’s no longer any need to feel guilty about sneaking that sliver.
-In fact, you can toss out that low-fat granola bar and replace it with chocolate, and actually do something good for yourself.
+Chocolate is great stuff and makes us all feel good.
+After reading this study, there’s no longer any need to feel guilty about treating yourself.
+In fact, you can toss out that low-fat granola bar, replace it with chocolate, and actually do something good for yourself.
 Just make sure the chocolate is 85% cacao (very dark) chocolate.

-Sadly, milk chocolate and most truffles, chocolate confections, candies, etc. will not make you Bulletproof at work or at home because the sugar in them prevents them from being healthy.
+Sadly, milk chocolate, most truffles, chocolate confections, and candies, will not make you Bulletproof at work, or at home, because the sugar creates inflammation.

 I’ve sampled high-end chocolate from around the world and finally settled on Lindt 90% dark chocolate as my preferred source.
-The reason is that Lindt has European standards for mold levels in chocolate, so the chocolate is surprisingly smooth and sweet for a chocolate that dark, and it’s lower in toxins than typical chocolate.
+Lindt is bound by the European standards for mold levels in chocolate.
+The chocolate is surprisingly smooth and sweet for a dark chocolate, and it’s lower in toxins than typical chocolate.
 In fact, many people who are “allergic” to chocolate are just responding to the naturally occurring toxins in cheap chocolate.
-See www.lindt.com

-Sometimes, after I’ve had a cup of very creamy high-end coffee with breakfast, and later find myself snacking on dark European chocolate as I sit across a negotiating table from a competitor who is eating a bag of fat-free soy pretzel nuggets in a desperate attempt to prop up his flagging late afternoon energy, a little tear comes to my eye as I think about what an unfair advantage I’m going to have because I eat Bulletproof food.
+Sometimes, after I’ve had a cup of Bulletproof® Coffee with breakfast, and later find myself snacking on dark European chocolate.
+As I sit across a negotiating table from a competitor, who is eating a bag of fat-free, soy, pretzel nuggets in a desperate attempt to prop up his flagging late afternoon energy, a little tear comes to my eye as I think about what an unfair advantage I’m going to have because I eat Bulletproof food.

 High-cocoa polyphenol-rich chocolate improves HDL cholesterol in Type 2 diabetes patients.
 D.D.
 Mellor, T. Sathyapalan, E. S. Kilpatrick, S. Beckett, and S.L.
 Atkin